 Ryan Owens is a Professor of Political Science and Affiliate Faculty in the Law School.
 He also is an Honorary Fellow in the Institute for Legal Studies.
 Owens studies law and courts and American political institutions.
 His work analyzes the United States Supreme Court, the United States Courts of Appeals, legal institutions, and judicial behavior.
 Professor Owens's work has appeared in the American Journal of Political Science, Journal of Politics, Political Research Quarterly, the Georgetown Law Journal, the William & Mary Law Review, the University of Illinois Law Review, Law & Society Review, and the Journal of Law and Courts.Owens received grants from the National Science Foundation, the Harvard Provost, the University of Wisconsin Graduate School, the Center for Empirical Research in the Law, and the George H.W.
 Bush Library Foundation.
 He also received the first undergraduate mentoring award given by the Office of the Provost.

-Between 2008 and 2011, Owens was Assistant Professor of Government at Harvard University, where he taught undergraduates and graduate students.
-He also taught seminars in the law school.
+Between 2008 and 2011, Owens was Assistant Professor of Government at Harvard University, where he taught undergraduates and graduate students and seminars in the law school.
 From 2003-2008, Owens earned his Ph.D. at Washington University in Saint Louis.
-Prior to graduate school, Owens practiced telecommunications law.
+Prior to graduate school, Owens practiced law.